Ovations! is IUP’s premier performance series presenting touring artists from around the world.

 Tuesday, February 14, 2017, at 8:00 p.m; Fisher Auditorium, IUP Performing Arts Center

 Catch a glimpse of India through this sensual, colorful performance of Taj Express: The Bollywood Music Review.
 Direct from Mumbai, India, Taj Express fuses traditional Bollywood and modern flare, combining western and eastern culture.
-Through upbeat music and traditional dancing, this extravaganza will have the audience on the edge of their seat.
+This extravaganza will have the audience on the edge of their seat.
 Come celebrate Valentine’s Day in Bollywood.

 Tuesday, February 21, 2017, at 8:00 p.m.; Gorell Recital Hall, second floor Sutton Hall